Nursing

 The college looks for basic sciences courses, including anatomy and physiology, chemistry and pharmacology.
 A grade of B or higher in these courses is recommended.

-If your GRE scores are low, we recommend you attend a preparatory course and retake the exam.
+GRE scores are optional.
+Official scores may be submitted to the University of Cincinnati, code 1833 (not to NursingCAS).
 If your previous GPA is low, we encourage you to take several graduate-level courses in nursing, statistics, or basic health sciences (such as physiology, chemistry, or pharmacology) prior to applying.
 Include a statement with your application explaining your previous GPA and indicating the graduate courses you have taken.
 Be sure to have an official transcript of these courses sent to the university as part of your application.

 Yes, CCRN certification is required for acceptance.
 The university must receive proof of certification by the application deadline.
 Applicants who hold other certifications (such as CNRN, TNCC, CEN, CFRN) should submit documentation of these with their application as well.